rticommunity/rticonnextdds-connector/README.md

 This is an experimental product and is not officially supported.

-You can ask question and find help on http://community.rti.com
+You can ask questions and find help on http://community.rti.com